In a Nutshell

 Car and home insurance

-It’s easy to set this up with most insurance companies, but do your homework to make sure you aren’t incurring any fees.
+It’s easy to set up credit card payments with most insurance companies, but do your homework to make sure you aren’t incurring any fees.
 Some insurers don’t charge a fee, while others are fee-free only if you pay the premium in full rather than installments.

 So it can make sense to pay these bills with your credit card, but only if you can avoid fees.